Sicilians: Languages

-Today in Sicily most people are bilingual and speak both Italian and Sicilian, a distinct and historical Romance language.
+Today in Sicily most people are bilingual and speak both Italian and Sicilian, a distinct Romance language.
 Many Sicilian words are of Greek origin, while smaller numbers of other loan words are from Norman, Arabic, Catalan, Occitan, Spanish and other languages.
-Other dialects of Sicilian, or those very closely related to it, are also spoken in southern Calabria, Salento and Salerno.
+Other dialects of Sicilian, or those very closely related to it, are also spoken in southern Calabria, Salento and Lower Cilento.

 Sicilian was an early influence in the development of standard Italian, although its use remained confined to an intellectual elite.
 This was a literary language in Sicily created under the auspices of Frederick II and his court of notaries or Magna Curia which, headed by Giacomo da Lentini, also gave birth to the Sicilian School, widely inspired by troubadour literature.
 It is in this language that appeared the first sonnet, whose invention is attributed to Giacomo da Lentini himself.
 Sicilian was also the official language of the Kingdom of Sicily from 1300 to 1543.

 Prior to the 20th century, large numbers of Sicilian people spoke only Sicilian as their mother tongue, with little or no fluent knowledge of Italian.
-Today, while Sicilian is an unrecognized language being used as part of many people's daily life, Italian is the only official language and predominates in the public arena.
+Today, although not officially recognized by the Italian Republic, the Sicilian language is described as "a stable indigenous language of Italy" by Ethnologue and is recognized as a minority language by UNESCO.
+It has also been identified as a language by the Sicilian Region.
+Even so, Italian continues to be the sole official language recognized by the Italian Republic and predominates in the public arena, being used as everyday language in the daily lives of many Sicilians.

-The Siculo-Arabic dialect was a vernacular variety of Arabic once spoken in Sicily and neighbouring Malta between the end of the ninth century to the mid to late thirteenth century.
+The Siculo-Arabic dialect was a vernacular variety of Arabic once spoken in Sicily and neighbouring Malta between the end of the ninth century and the mid to late thirteenth century.
 The language became extinct in Sicily, but in Malta it eventually evolved into what is now the Maltese language.

 The Siculish dialect is the macaronic "Sicilianization" of English language words and phrases by immigrants from Sicily to the United States in the early 20th century.
 Forms of Siculish are also to be found in other Sicilian immigrant communities of English-speaking countries, namely Canada and Australia.
 A surprising similarity can often be found between these forms, through either coincidence, trans-national movements of Sicilian immigrants, or more likely, through the logical adaptation of English using linguistic norms from the Sicilian language.